Bucklebury: Bucklebury House and estate

 The 1,600–acre (647 ha) agricultural Bucklebury manor estate was confiscated from Reading Abbey at the Dissolution of the Monasteries in 1540 and granted to John Winchcombe (died 1557), who built himself a fine Elizabethan mansion.
 When it was owned by the Hartley family, a fire in 1830 destroyed the greater part of the house, which was later demolished.
 The parts left standing were the kitchen, with a huge fireplace, the brewhouse, and the stables, which had been rebuilt by Winchcombe's descendant-in-law, Lord Bolingbroke in the early 18th century, although on the stables is a date 1626 with the initials H. W. for Henry Winchcombe (died 1642).

 After the fire, the family built themselves a smaller house on the estate, eventually called Bucklebury Manor, but for the most part they lived on their Gloucestershire estates instead.
 When the last of the Hartleys died in 1881, Bucklebury and the other family estates passed to four sisters: the Countess de Palatiano, Mrs Webley-Parry, Mrs Acreman White, and Mrs Charles Russell.
 Their families each became lords of the manor in turn and lived at the smaller Bucklebury Manor until 1957.
 In that year, Major Derrick Hartley Russell restored the remains of the old mansion to form the present Bucklebury House.
 His son, Willie, is the current lord of the manor.

 Bucklebury Manor

 This is a small Georgian country house on Pease Hill, which briefly served as the local manor house between 1906 and 1957.
-It is currently the home Michael and Carole Middleton, the parents of the Duchess of Cambridge.
+It is currently the home Michael and Carole Middleton, the parents of the Princess of Wales.